Training at the speed of technology: ensuring readiness to deliver operational superiority.

 • FINAL Presentation

-(recommend up to 20 slides)
+(recommend up to 20 slides max.)

-Please note: if successful in your submission your, Abstract Title and key takeaways will be used in marketing materials to promote your session at IT²EC, this includes our agenda.
-In addition, please ensure you download and read the "Submission Process" document below before applying to speak.
+Please note: If successful in your submission, your abstract title and key takeaways will be used in marketing materials to promote your session at IT²EC, this includes our agenda.
+In addition, please ensure you download and read the "IT²EC Submission Guide" document below before applying to speak.

 The Chatham House Rule